-Your grade will be based on at least one exam, one research paper, and assignments.
+The major tasks of the class include assignments, at least one exam, and a paper.
 In addition, attendance and class participation are also considered significant to your grade.
-Taking notes is a must in this class and will be considered part of participation.
-Due dates and exam dates will be "written in stone" unless you have been informed otherwise by me.
+Taking notes is important in this class and will be considered part of participation.
+Due dates and exam dates will be written in stone unless you have been informed otherwise by me.
 If I don't hear from you before these dates you will be out of luck.
-In the interest of clarity, let us further break down the components of the grade.
+In the interest of clarity, let us further break down the components of class work.